-- Keep tests to a minimum.
-It may be necessary to perform some tests to ensure unpleasant symptoms do not occur due to low or high blood glucose. - It is difficult to identify symptoms due to 'hypo' or hyperglycaemia in a dying patient - If symptoms are observed, it could be due to abnormal blood glucose levels - Test urine or blood for glucose if the patient is symptomatic - Look for symptoms in previously insulin treated patients where insulin has been discontinued - Flash glucose monitoring may be useful in these individuals to avoid finger prick testing.
+- ❸ Aim for capillary blood glucose readings of 6-15 mmol/L - Keep tests to a minimum.
+It may be necessary to perform some tests to ensure unpleasant symptoms do not occur due to low or high blood glucose - It is difficult to identify symptoms due to "hypo" or hyperglycaemia in a dying individual - If symptoms are observed it could be due to abnormal blood glucose levels - Test urine or blood for glucose if the person is symptomatic - Observe for symptoms in previously insulin treated person where insulin has been discontinued. - Flash glucose monitoring may be useful in these individuals to avoid finger prick testing